 Accommodation on Lopud

-For a relatively small island, there are actually a reasonable number of accommodation options.
+For a relatively small island, there is actually a reasonable number of accommodation options.
 One of the top hotels on the island is the 4-star, ultra modern and super-stylish Lafodia Sea Resort.
 There’s also the smaller but equally chic 4-star Villa Vilina and the 4-star Lopud Residence.
 The 3-star, historic Hotel Glavovic is located in the centre of the village of Lopud.

 Some private accommodation options are also available on the island.
 Check out our Accommodation on the Elafiti Islands section for more details.